kubesail/kubesail-docs/docs/byoc.md

 Read more about [KubeSail Agent](https://github.com/kubesail/kubesail-agent) here, or take a look at a few overview diagrams at the bottom of this page.

 # QuickStart
-Create a free kubesail.com account by signing in with GitHub, then head to the [Clusters](https://kubesail.com/clusters/) section of the dashboard.
+Create a kubesail.com account by signing in with GitHub, then head to the [Clusters](https://kubesail.com/clusters/) section of the dashboard.
 Click the "Add Cluster" button at the top of the page, and follow the instructions.
 You will get a 1-line command to install the kubesail agent.
 Once installed, just click the "Verify Cluster" button.
 You can now manage applications, install templates, and easily expose HTTP traffic on your cluster.

 # Using Kubectl with a BYOC cluster